ng-girls/todo-list-tutorial/workshop-todo-list/adding-a-checkbox.md

   }
 ```

 Next step is to tell the parent element list-manager what to do, when update event is emitted.
 In order to do so we have to bind update action and update method that will trigger a proper function in TodoListService.
-So we apply here:
+Find the todo-item selector in the template (it looks like this):

 {% code title="src/app/list-manager/list-manager.component.ts" %}
 ```markup